Introduction to Profiles

 A profile consists of settings that determine how a presentation is recorded, processed, and presented.

-To access information on profiles available to you, log in to the Camtasia Relay website, go to Profiles > My Profiles, and then click a profile in the table.
+To access information on profiles available to you, log in to the TechSmith Relay (Self-Hosted) website, go to Profiles > My Profiles, and then click a profile in the table.
+If the profiles available to you are not meeting your needs, please contact your TechSmith Relay administrator to discuss other options.

-Only Camtasia Relay administrators can create or modify profiles.
+Only TechSmith Relay administrators can create or modify profiles.

 Settings included in a profile: